vdamewood/siliko/Readme.txt

 * Negative numbers, such as "-4", "-4.0 + 20".
 * constants, e and pi may be used as numbers.
 * parenthetic expressions, such as "2 * (3 + 4)".
-* Random number generation using a d operator to simulate dice rolls. such as "3d6" or "1d20".
+* Random number generation using a d operator to simulate die rolls. such as "3d6" or "1d20".
-* Functions: Xavi supports the following functions from the C++ standard
-  library: abs(), acos(), asin(), atan(), ceil(), cos(), cosh(), exp(), floor(), log(),log10(), sin(), sinh(), sqrt(), tan(), and tanh().
+* Functions: abs(), acos(), asin(), atan(), ceil(), cos(), cosh(), exp(), floor(), log(),log10(), sin(), sinh(), sqrt(), tan(), and tanh().
-* Xavi ignores space and tab characters in its input.
+* Xavi and Xavi++ ignore space and tab characters in their input, except to separate tokens.

-When mixing numeric types, Xavi will give integer results in calculations involving only integers and floating-point results in calculations involving either integers and floating-point numbers, or only floating-point numbers.
+When mixing numeric types, Xavi and Xavi++ will give integer results in calculations involving only integers and floating-point results in calculations involving either integers and floating-point numbers, or only floating-point numbers.
 If division involves two integers where the result would not be a whole number, a floating-point value is returned.

-The programs Xavita and Xavista are included as example programs to interface with Xavi.
-Xavita runs on the command line while Xavista is a GUI program using the Qt framework.